SGIARK/.github/profile/README.md

 ## What is SGIARK?

-We're a group of MIT and Georgia Tech students.
-We're not quite sure exactly what we want to build yet, but we are currently trying to build a framework for personal AI agents which we intend to make available to the web for personal productivity purposes.
+We're a group of MIT, Georgia Tech, and BU students.
+We are currently to building a modular framework for personal AI agents which we intend to open source for custom workflows.
+We integrate MCP, Agents, Long Term Memory, State Graphs, and more.

-"ARK" (which is the name we've assigned to what we're building) is an acronym for "Automated Knowledge Resourcebase".
+"ARK" is an acronym for "Automated Knowledge Resourcebase".

 ## Repos

 - [arkos](https://github.com/SGIARK/arkos): Python-based AI agent framework.
-It's currently a mess.
 - [arkos-webui](https://github.com/SGIARK/arkos-webui): Svelte productivity web app which we intend to build on top of the backend
 - [arkos-mcp-calendar](https://github.com/SGIARK/arkos-mcp-calendar) for Model Context Protocol calendar integration